View Lloyd Templin's Obituary on ReadingEagle.com and share memories

 |

-Lloyd E. Templin, 90, of Sinking Spring, passed away on Wednesday March 25, 2020, at his residence.
-He is now at rest with his wife, Elizabeth “Betty” Templin, who passed in 2017.
+Lloyd E. Templin, 90, of Sinking Spring, passed away on Wednesday March 25, 2020 at his residence.
+He is now at rest with his wife, Elizabeth “Betty” Templin who passed in 2017.
 Lloyd was the son of the late Edwin Templin and Effie M. (Adam) Templin.
-Lloyd is survived by his sons, Guy A. Templin, husband of Susan, of Sinking Spring; Ricky L. Templin, of Robesonia; and daughter, Constance A. Fehr, wife of James of Mohnton.
-He is also survived by three grandchildren: Alicia, Alexis and Jonathan.
+Lloyd is survived by his sons Guy A. Templin, husband of Susan of Sinking Spring, Ricky L. Templin of Robesonia and daughter Constance A. Fehr, wife of James of Mohnton.
+He is also survived by three grandchildren, Alicia, Alexis and Jonathan.
 He was preceded in death by a son, Michael Templin.
 Lloyd worked for more than 20 years as a butcher for Armour & Co. and as a wire drawer for Carpenter Technology.
 Lloyd was an avid small game hunter and was a Phillies and Eagles fan who liked listening to WEEU radio.
-He was active at church and was a lifetime member of Washington Camp No 211 Patriotic Order Sons of America.
-After retirement, Lloyd enjoyed going on trips and cruises with his wife, Betty.
+He was active at church and was a life-time Member of Washington Camp No 211 Patriotic Order Sons of America.
+After retirement, Lloyd enjoyed going on trips and cruises with his wife Betty.
 Interment will be held at the convenience of the family and a memorial service will be scheduled at a later date.
 Contributions may be made in his memory to Wyomissing United Church of Christ, 2 Vermont Road Sinking Spring, PA 19608.
-Whelan Schwartz Funeral Home, 444 North 9th Street, Reading, is in charge of arrangements.
-Online condolences may be made at www.whelanschwartz.com.
+Whelan Schwartz Funeral Home 444 North 9th Street, Reading is in charge of arrangements.
+Online condolences may be made at www.whelanschwartz.com t